FredericGuilbault/lysmarine/README.md

 <br>

 # Download & install
 Lysmarine is still in the early stage, there is no lysmarine.iso image you can just put on a SD card yet.
-The Developement version is available throu manual build on the [lysmarine-gen](https://gitlab.com/lysmarine/lysmarine-gen) repository and expect rough edges.
+The Development version is available through manual build on the [lysmarine-gen](https://gitlab.com/lysmarine/lysmarine-gen) repository and expect rough edges.

 # Documentation
 ### &nbsp; &nbsp; [ Download, Install, Build and Debug procedures ](doc/procedures/README.md)